anna-stacey/Nlab/glossing_guidelines.md

 ## Morpheme Boundaries

-Boundary types should match between segmentation and gloss lines.
+Morpheme boundaries should match between the segmentation and gloss lines.
+Boundary types (i.e., which symbol is used) should also match.
 Word boundaries should match between transcription, segmentation, and gloss lines (with the exception of clitics, as explained [below](#clitics])).

 #### Regular Morphemes